MaikelsoftTrading/signal-trading-examples/README.md

 ```
 ## Troubleshooting
 ### System.DllNotFoundException for 'libsignaltrading'
-Make sure that the Visual C++ distributable packages are installed.
+Make sure that the latest Visual C++ Redistributable (x64) is installed.